Regeneration around UK Ports needs big commitment to training, says infrastructure specialist DTL

 Continuing skills shortages and falling numbers of foreign workers

 Facing continuing skills shortages and falling numbers of foreign workers, surely businesses should be embracing apprenticeships.
-But in uncertain times, as DTL points out, there is a reluctance to take on apprentices, which most firms rightly see as a long-term commitment.
+But in uncertain times, as Develop Training points out, there is a reluctance to take on apprentices, which most firms rightly see as a long-term commitment.
 Added to that feeling of uncertainty, many businesses have little or no experience of managing apprenticeships, making it harder for them to take that first step.
-Fortunately, approved providers such as DTL are available to help.
+Fortunately, approved providers such as Develop Training are available to help.

 The introduction of the Apprenticeship Levy has changed the nature of apprenticeships